CMIPT/docker-script/README.md

     Fist login the docker with `kaiser`.
 Then change the `PermitRootLogin yes` with `PermitRootLogin no` of `/etc/ssh/sshd_config` (use `sudo vim /etc/ssh/sshd_config` to edit the file).

-    Restart you ssh service by using this command: `sudo service ssh restart`.
+    Restart your ssh service by using this command: `sudo service ssh restart`.

     After finishing this, anyone can not login as `root` even with the right password or ssh key.